FamilyTreesNet/macks/README.md

 Beloved son of Rhodie and Anne Macks predeceased.
 Dearly loved brother of Sonya Matichuk (Bill predeceased).
 Fishing and camping buddy of nephew Tony Matichuk (predeceased) (wife Janice) and great nieces Andrea and Miranda.
 Special uncle to Marianne Matichuk and her husband James Chalmers, custodians of Dennis’ beloved camp at Lake Penage, Sudbury.
 He will be sadly missed by his family, many friends and teammates holding countless memories of the times shared by all.

 Cremation was done in B.C.
-A Memorial gathering at the
-Jackson and Barnard Funeral Home
-233 Larch Street, Sudbury
-Sunday, January 11th, 2015 2-4 P.M. with words of remembrance at 4:00 P.M.
 Rest peacefully by the lake Diesel and know your memories will remain in our hearts.